Learning Coulomb Potentials and Beyond with Free Fermions in Continuous Space

 \section{Technical Proofs --- Learning Coulomb Potentials}

 We first focus on the technical results required to determine the position and charge number of a single Coulomb potential (see \Cref{sec:Coulomb}).
 We then provide a complete proof of \Cref{thm:single-Coulomb}.
-For this, we repeat the earlier proof and indicate the point at which additional information is introduced. \begin{theorem} Let $\varepsilon>0$ with $\varepsilon\leq\frac{L}{2^6\sqrt{2}}$ be the given precision and let $V$ be a single Coulomb potential
+For this, we repeat the short proofs from \Cref{sec:Coulomb} and include additional steps to present a complete proof. \begin{theorem} Let $\varepsilon>0$ with $\varepsilon<\Lambda_*\frac{\ell}{4L^2}$ be the given precision and let $V$ be a single Coulomb potential